Tofo Beach © Erik Cleves Kristensen

-Described as 'the next Goa', Tofo Beach is in the Inhambane Province of Mozambique.
-It has definitely become a hotspot for young travellers with beautiful stretches of beach, a friendly laid-back atmosphere, good restaurants, an entertaining nightlife and some great diving and snorkelling sites.
+Tofo Beach is in the Inhambane Province of Mozambique.
+It has certainly become a hotspot for young travellers, with beautiful stretches of beach, a friendly laidback atmosphere, an entertaining nightlife, and great diving and snorkelling sites.

-Of course, the main draw of Tofo is the natural beauty, with pristine beaches perfect for swimming, diving, and watersports like surfing, kitesurfing and bodyboarding.
-The area is a scuba diving hotspot, with popular sites like Manta Reef, and the chance to spot humpback whales, reef sharks, and whale sharks.
-Beware of jellyfish though, as giant Portuguese Man-of-War float through in swarms.
+The main draw of Tofo is the natural beauty, with pristine beaches perfect for swimming, diving, and water sports.
+There's amazing scuba diving at popular sites like Manta Reef, and the chance to spot humpback whales, reef sharks, and whale sharks.
+Beware of jellyfish though, as the giant Portuguese man o' war float through in swarms.